ApryseSDK/pdftron-react-native/README.md

 ```

 ##### longPressMenuItems
-array of string, optional, default to containing all the items
+array of strings, optional, default contains all the items

 Defines menu items that can show when long press on text or blank space.
 Strings should be [Config.LongPressMenu](./src/Config/Config.js) constants.